learn-co-curriculum/dsc-sampling-statistics-lab/README.md

     15 ('E', 'F') 13.5

 Thus, even though each sample may give you an answer involving some error, the expected value is right at the target: exactly the population mean.
-In other words,
+In other words:
 >If one does the experiment over and over again, the overall average of the sample mean is exactly the population mean.

 In the output above, we can see that some mean values i.e. 14.5, 12, are being repeated in the combinations.
-We can develop a frequency table identify the probability of seeing different mean value.
+We can develop a frequency table to identify the probability of seeing a different mean value.

 ```python